oskariorg/oskari-docs/md/documentation/development/how-to-contribute.md

 ## Working with Git

+Code and documentation contributions are done with pull requests for the appropriate repositories (front, server, support-site).
+When implementing a feature you should consider if the implementation is generic in a sense that it's usable outside your customized application.
+If the implementation is generic it should be placed on the core-repositories.
+Remember you can always ask the community for opinions.

+If your implementation requires some external service or API that is not accessible to the public etc or if you think no-one else might not benefit from the code as it's too application-specific it propably shouldn't be in the core-repositories.
+The options then is use the community-repository if you feel that the code could be made more generic at a later stage (maybe even by another contributor) or the repository for your application if it's just too app-specific.

+Code that is not maintained will be migrated from core to the community-repository and code from community-repository can be "promoted" to the core.
+Mostly it's about someone maintaining the code and it being generic enough.

+Check these guidelines for common errors: [Tips and Guidelines](/documentation/development/guidelines)

 ### Starting

-Fork the Oskari repository (([oskari-frontend](https://github.com/oskariorg/oskari-frontend), [oskari-server](https://github.com/oskariorg/oskari-server))) you want to contribute on GitHub into your own account.
+Fork the Oskari repository ([oskari-frontend](https://github.com/oskariorg/oskari-frontend), [oskari-server](https://github.com/oskariorg/oskari-server)) you want to contribute on GitHub into your own account.
 Clone the Git repository on your development environment and setup the official repository as another remote.

 	git clone https://github.com/{your username}/{oskari repository}.git
 	cd {oskari repository}